-27. Sittings, etc. of Board and Childrens Court :-
+27. Sittings, etc., of Boards and childrens courts :-

-(1) A Board or Childrens Court shall hold its sittings at such place on such day and in such manner, as may be prescribed.
+(1) A Board or a childrens court shall hold its sittings at such place, on such day and in such manner, as may be prescribed.

-(2) A Magistrate empowered to exercise the powers of a Board or, as the case may be, a Childrens Court under sub-section (2) of section 7 shall, while holding any inquiry regarding a child under this Act, as far as practicable, sit in a building or room different from that in which the ordinary sittings of civil and criminal courts are held, or on different days or at times different from those at which the ordinary sittings of such courts are held.
+(2) A Magistrate empowered to exercise the powers of a Board or, as the case may be, a childrens court under sub-section (2) of Section 7 shall while holding any inquiry regarding a child under this Act, as far as practicable, sit in a building or room different from that in which the ordinary sittings of a civil and criminal courts are held, or on different days or at times different from those at which the ordinary sittings of such courts are held.
+28. Person who may be present before competent authority :-

-28. Persons who may be present before competent authority :-
+(1) Save as provided in this Act, no person shall be present at any sitting of a competent authority, except-

-(1) Save as provided in this Act, no person shall be present at any sitting of a competent authority, except -
+(a) any officer of the competent authority, or

-(a) Any officer of the competent authority, or (b) the parties to the inquiry before the competent authority, the parent or guardian of the child and other persons directly concerned in the inquiry including police officers, and
+(b) the parties to the inquiry before the competent authority, the parent or guardian of the child and other persons directly concerned in the inquiry including police officers, and

-(c) Such other persons as the competent authority may permit to be present.
+(c) such other persons as the competent authority may permit to be present.

-(2) Notwithstanding anything contained in sub-section (1), if at any stage during an inquiry, a competent authority considers it to be expedient in the interest of the child or on grounds of decency or morality that any person including the Police Officers, legal practitioners, the parent, guardian or the child himself should withdraw, the competent authority may give such direction, and if any person effuses to comply with such direction, the competent authority may have him removed and may, for this purpose, cause to be used such force as may be necessary.
+(2) Notwithstanding anything contained in sub-section (1), if at any stage during an inquiry, a competent authority considers it to be expedient in the interest of the child or on grounds of decency or morality that any person including the police officers, legal practitioners, the parent, guardian or the child himself should withdraw, the competent authority may give such direction, and if any person refuses to comply with such direction, the competent authority may have him removed and may, for this purpose, cause to be used such force as may be necessary.